Querent-ai/querent-python-research/docs/Algorith_Relationship Extraction.md

 ## Trigger for the Relationship Extraction to start work:

-Event Type : CONTEXTUAL_TRIPLES
+Event Type : ContextualTriples
-We have subscribed the relationship extractor class to CONTEXTUAL_TRIPLES event type emitted from the bert llm class.
+We have subscribed the relationship extractor class to ContextualTriples event type emitted from the bert llm class.
 When this event type signal is emitted, the handle_event function is triggered inside the relationship extractor which is responsible for extracting relationships.
 Below is the workflow of the relationship extractor:
 <br /><br />

 ### I. Data Validation in RealtionExtractor:<br />